-Due to the COVID-19 crisis, USG buildings will not be open through March 27.
+Due to the COVID-19 crisis, USG will provide services remotely at least through May 31, 2020.
 While the campus buildings will not be open during this time, USG staff are teleworking and providing access to services remotely until on-site facilities are reopened.

 Our partner universities that offer programs at USG are preparing for transition to the delivery of all course instruction through remote/online platforms, through early April.
 Students at USG should be in direct touch with their faculty and program directors from their home universities about their remote/instruction during this time.